ngiangre/gamworkshop/README.md

 There really isn’t a correlation between the PRR values and the model values, and we would like there to be.

-The model that seems to fit the data well and not be as complex is the model where we evaluate whether Methylphenidate was reported and what child stage the subject of the report is, follwed by the interaction which we’re interested in.
+The model that seems to fit the data well and not be as complex, is the model where we evaluate whether Methylphenidate was reported and what is the child stage the report’s subject, followed by the interaction which we’re interested in.

 This is not ideal since we want more or less the PRR and model coefficients to relate and to be nonnegative.
 (That’s mostly because I